AdaCore/spark2014/lrm/source/introduction.rst

 -------------------------------------------------

-SPARK 2005 strongly favoured the *constructive* verification style - where all program units required mandatory contracts on their specifications.
+SPARK 2005 strongly favoured the *constructive* verification style - where all program units required contracts on their specifications.
 These contracts had to be designed and added at an early stage to assist modular verification, and then maintained by the user as a program evolved.